hydrabus-framework/framework/CONTRIBUTING.md

 ## Create a new module

-Create an issue on [hbfmodules.skeleton](https://github.com/hydrabus-framework/hbfmodules.skeleton) with these detailes:
+Create an issue on [hbfmodules.skeleton](https://github.com/hydrabus-framework/hbfmodules.skeleton) with these details:

-* Module name (hbfmodules.<Name>)
+* Module name (hbfmodules.CATEGORY.Name)
 * A short description
 * Module category (uart, jtag, spi, ...)